AliS-Noaa/WW3-tools/unst_msh_gen/README.md

 NOTE: hshr is the shoreline resolution which can be smaller than the hmin which is defined globally.

+- window_mask.py can read shapefiles in json format as well and assign user defined resolution (scale) to each polygon.

+- $python3 window_mask.py --shapefiles '[{"path": "./Shapefiles/Arctic.shp", "scale": 10}, {"path": "./Shapefiles/Gulf.shp", "scale": 5}, {"path": "./Shapefiles/Hawaii.shp", "scale": 5}, {"path": "./Shapefiles/PurtoRico.shp", "scale": 10}, {"path": "./Shapefiles/WestCoast.shp", "scale": 5}]'

+NOTE: You can create multiple shapefiles using QGIS or ArcGIS and save them in ./Shapefiles directory and assign different resolution (scale) to each polygone.

 NOTE: You can define different background mesh based on lat location in the window_mask.py:

 NOTE: for the background mesh you can define different resolution (for eaxmple, the globe is divided to three regions based on latitude and corresponding resolutions: